The Best Essential Guide of Tokyo Japan

 Wake up early in the morning, leave the big suitcase at some place, have breakfast, and be in front of the garden a little before 9 in the morning (search previously on the net that that day it will be open at 9:00).

-After visiting the garden (20~30 minutes should be enough), go back to Hamamatsucho station and from there go to the kamakura station (1 hour from the center of Tokyo), There take the enoden line (different train company, but there is a connecting gate without having to leave the JR station) and leave at Hase station.
+After visiting the garden (20~30 minutes should be enough), you can go to the very near JR Hamamatsucho station and from there go to the kamakura station (1 hour from the center of Tokyo), There take the enoden line (different train company, but there is a connecting gate without having to leave the JR station) and leave at Hase station.
 From there you probably will not need to check google map as it is very easy to find the Big Budda, just a 10 minutes walking.

 After that, go back to JR kamakura station and from there go to Odawara station (another hour).
 Leave the station and walk 10 minutes to the Odawara castle.